bugsnag/bugsnag-js/CONTRIBUTING.md

 - merge the PR into master

 You are now ready to make the release.
-Releases are done using a Docker and Docker compose.
+Releases are done using Docker and Docker compose.
 You do not need to have the release branch checked out on your local machine to make a release – the container pulls a fresh clone of the repo down from GitHub.
-Prerequesites:
+Prerequisites:

 - You will need to clone the repository and have Docker running on your local machine.
 - Ensure you are logged in to npm and that you have access to publish to the following on npm